Trey Lewis (American football): 2011

 Lewis signed a contract extension with the Falcons in February 2011.
 However, he was released by the Falcons during final cuts on September 2, 2011.

-Omaha Nighthawks (UFL)
+Omaha Nighthawks

-2012

 After being released by the Falcons, Lewis was brought in for a workout with the Chicago Bears in May 2012, but was not signed.

 Lewis then signed with the Omaha Nighthawks of the United Football League in 2012.
 He played in 3 games for the Nighthawks before the league folded in October.
 He finished with 11 tackles, a sack and a forced fumble.

 Impact

-Cary Williams, a Washburn defensive back who was drafted in the 7th round of the 2008 NFL Draft by the Tennessee Titans, was scouted heavily by scouts coming into the NFL draft.
+Cary Williams, a Washburn defensive back who was drafted in the 7th round of the 2008 NFL draft by the Tennessee Titans, was scouted heavily by scouts coming into the NFL draft.
 Williams stated that if it hadn't been for Trey Lewis being scouted and drafted, he would not have had a chance at even being scouted.
 "Trey really opened the door for Washburn (University)," Williams said in an interview with KTKA-49 News in Topeka.
 KS.